ReConnect CT: Digital Pathways Program

 Background

-In partnership with the Connecticut Office of Policy and Management and CJPPD, the Institute for Municipal and Regional Policy (IMRP) at UConn School of Public Policy will implement a comprehensive 2-year ARPA-funded Digital Pathways education program with access to technology to currently incarcerated individuals, and formerly incarcerated individuals who reside in halfway houses and/or participate in re-entry programs.
+In partnership with the Connecticut Office of Policy and Management and CJPPD, the Institute for Municipal and Regional Policy (IMRP) at the UConn School of Public Policy will implement an ARPA-funded Digital Pathways education program that expands access to technology for currently incarcerated individuals and for those living in halfway houses or participating in re-entry programs.

 Objectives

-ReConnect CT is designed to increase digital competency and access for incarcerated individuals as well as those returning home.
-By providing digital education and training to a population often excluded from technological advancements, the program enables participants to develop competencies that enhance their education and career opportunities, increase access to and use of healthcare and community resources, and cultivate social and civic engagement.
+ReConnect CT expands digital access and skills for people who are incarcerated or returning home.
+By partnering with community organizations to deliver digital education and training to a population often left out of technological progress, the program helps participants build the competencies they need to pursue education and career opportunities, navigate healthcare and community resources, and strengthen their social and civic engagement.

 Course Modules